 - In 2020 American announced a partnership with GOL

-- Now in 2021, American is buying a stake in GOL
+- Then in 2021, American announced it would buy a stake in GOL

 How do I feel about this investment and expanded cooperation between American and GOL?